Lincoln-based Inzpire Limited has been honoured with a Queen’s Award for Enterprise: Innovation for a second time.

 Announced today (Thursday 29 April), Inzpire is one of 205 organisations nationally to be recognised with a prestigious Queen’s Award.

-Inzpire has been recognised for its excellence in innovation for its next-generation GECO military mission planning system.
+Inzpire has been recognised for its excellence in innovation for its next-generation GECO Mission Support System.

 GECO has been in-service with the UK armed forces since 2009 and is combat proven during operations in Iraq, Afghanistan, Libya and Syria.
 GECO is also in service with the Royal Jordanian and Indonesian Air Forces, and is supplied to a variety of original equipment manufacturers alongside their aircraft.